vishalicious213/basketball-scoreboard/README.md

 # Basketball Scoreboard

-This was a Scrimba project that I added onto with CSS customizations.
+This was a Scrimba project from Module 3 (Making Websites Responsive) of the [Frontend Developer Path](https://scrimba.com/learn/frontend) that I added onto with CSS customizations.
 The requirements were that we follow the provided design and make all six buttons work.

+Core requirements:

 - scoreboard with "Home" and "Guest" scores
 - each score has buttons to increment that score by 1, 2 and 3 points